stirlo/thegossroom.com/archive/latest.md

 ## [Is Lucien Clarke Making DC’s Best-Looking Skate Shoes In a Decade?](https://www.highsnobiety.com/p/lucien-clarke-dc-shoes-the-lucien/)

-When Lucien Clarke announced that he was launching a sneaker partnership with DC Shoes last year, we asked the question that was on most people’s minds: can th…
+When Lucien Clarke announced that he was launching a sneaker partnership with DC Shoes last year, we asked the question on most people’s minds: can the stylish…

 *Published on: Fri, 21 Jun 2024 13:10:48 GMT*